 The normal course load for the fall or spring semester shall be 15 semester hours.
-The maximum course load per eight-week term is nine semester hours.
-Course loads in excess of nine semester hours per term or 19 semester hours for the semester shall require approval by the Director of Success Coaches, the appropriate dean or Vice President of Instruction.
+The maximum course load per 8-week term is nine semester hours.
+Course loads in excess of nine semester hours per term or 19 semester hours for the semester shall require approval by the Director of Success Coaches, the appropriate Dean or the Vice President of Instruction.

-The normal course load for the summer session shall be seven semester hours for each five-week term or 12 semester hours for a full summer semester.
-Course loads in excess of seven semester hours per term or 14 semester hours for the summer semester shall require approval by the Director of Success Coaches, the appropriate dean or Vice President of Instruction.
+The normal course load for the summer session shall be seven semester hours for each 5week term or 14 semester hours for a full summer semester.
+Course loads in excess of seven semester hours per term or 14 semester hours for the summer semester shall require approval by the Director of Success Coaches, the appropriate Dean or the Vice President of Instruction.

-The normal course load for a three-week mini-mester term is three hours.
-Course load in excess of three semester hours per term shall require approval by the Director of Success Coaches, the appropriate dean or Vice President of Instruction.
+The normal course load for a 3-week mini session is three hours.
+Course load in excess of three semester hours per session shall require approval by the Director of Success Coaches, the appropriate Dean or the Vice President of Instruction.

-The normal course load for the five-week mini-mester term is seven hours.
-Course loads in excess of seven semester hours per term shall require approval by the Director of Success Coaches, the appropriate dean or Vice President of Instruction.
-If the five-week term is offered simultaneous to a three-week minimester, the hours taken in the three-week minimester contribute to the seven-hour limit.
+The normal course load for the 5-week mini session is seven hours.
+Course loads in excess of seven semester hours per session shall require approval by the Director of Success Coaches, the appropriate Dean or the Vice President of Instruction.
+If the 5-week mini session is offered simultaneously to a 3-week mini session, the hours taken in the 3-week mini session contribute to the seven-hour limit.

-6.8 STUDENT GRADE APPEALS
+6.8.
+STUDENT GRADE APPEALS

-The purpose of the Student Grade Appeal process is to provide an opportunity for a student to appeal his/her grade when he/she believes a penalty of an unfair grade is adversity affecting his/her academic standing or was unfairly imposed.
+The purpose of the Student Grade Appeal process is to provide an opportunity for a student to appeal his/her grade when he/she believes a penalty of an unfair grade is adversely affecting his/her academic standing or was unfairly imposed.

-The College District encourages students to discuss their concerns and with the appropriate Instructor or other campus administer who has the authority to address the concerns.
+The College District encourages students to discuss their concerns with the appropriate instructor or other campus administrator who has the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.
 Informal resolution shall be encouraged but shall not extend any deadlines in this policy, except by mutual written consent.